 A decently sized mall that’s easy to navigate and has some interesting hidden nooks.
-Plenty of familiar name brands and fashion outlets from the West, but head somewhere else if you’re shopping for home items.

 Layout

-I’ve realised that the walkability of this mall is fantastic.
-It’s big enough that there’s a good quantity of stores, but not so big that you’re a zombie after only walking through 2 levels.
-Sunway Velocity is arranged in sort of an oblong oval.
-You can walk around an entire floor, see every shop there is to see, and when you’re ready to move on there will be an escalator conveniently where you need it.
 This differs from a place like 1Utama, where you’ll always end up backtracking just to check out every store on a level.
 Or, the absolute worst, when you need to go back to a certain shop to purchase something, and it takes as long as the final Avengers movie to walk there.
-If you’re not really sure of what you need to buy or want to do controlled circuits of the levels, this is an easy mall to keep track of where you are and where you want to go next.
+If you’re not really sure of what you need to buy or, this is an easy mall to keep track of where you are and where you want to go next.

 If you’re in the market for housewares, do not come here.
-There are only a paltry dozen listings in the “Home & Living” category, with really specific shops like A&D Organic Plant taking up space in the category.
-If you’re looking for items like bedding and bath mats that are above the caliber that you’d find at a Daiso or Domesky, your only real options are Home’s Harmony or Akemi Uchi.
-SOFFURNI is bedding only, and DZI Kingdom only sells weird voodoo beads and I don’t know why they’re in the Home & Living category in the first place.
-When it comes to home appliances you’re limited to super expensive stores like Harvey Norman and Buffalo, though you might be able to get something reasonably priced at HLK.
-If you need furniture, decor or any other home essentials, definitely head to MyTown Shopping Centre just up the road, which has the largest IKEA outlet in Malaysia along with more useful Home & Living tenants.
+If you’re looking for items above the caliber that you’d find at a Daiso or Mr. DIY, the mid-range options are Home’s Harmony or Hooga.
+When it comes to home appliances, you’re limited to super expensive stores like Harvey Norman and Buffalo.
+If you need furniture, decor or any other home essentials, definitely head to MyTown Shopping Centre just up the road.
+It has the largest IKEA outlet in Malaysia along with more useful Home & Living tenants.

-The Street Food Court: 4th Floor
+The Street Food Court (4th Floor)

 Restrooms